usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project01.md

 1. You will develop and test an HTML cleaner in Go.
 1. Your implementation must compile and pass *your* tests `TestExtract` and `TestCleanHref`
-1. Your test will run automatically in your repo as a GitHub action.

 You will be given mocked HTML data and you should **extract** all the words and urls from the HTML and **clean** the urls.
 Input would look something like this: